nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 Create a new category under which expenses can be categorised.

 Format:
-`add-category c/CATEGORY`
+`add-category CATEGORY`

 - `CATEGORY`
   - The name of the new category.
   - This parameter is required.
+  - The category is case-insensitive.
+It can be typed in any combination of upper or lower case.

 Example:
-- `add-category c/Transport`
+- `add-category Transport`

 ### Tag an Expense to a Category: tag-expense
 Assign or change the category of an existing expense.